A meteor shower, related to Comet Encke, that produces a lowish but broad activity peak in the mid autumn.

 One of the challenges faced by observers in late October and early November is, of course, to not mistake firework rockets being set off around November 5th for fireballs!

 Both Taurid radiants (see the chart below for their location on a particular night) are above the horizon throughout the night, with the best rates likely to be seen around the middle of the night.
-The Full Moon of Nov 4 will hinder observations in the first week of November (often the best time to see the Taurids).
-However, a good number of Taurids should be visible from mid October to mid November at times of the night when the moon is absent and, if you are lucky, you could be rewarded by seeing one of the bright flaring Taurids fireballs.
+The Moon is new on Nov 7 which is often the best time to see the Taurids.